Currently Enrolling Trials

 Reminyl is an Alzheimer's treatment derived from the bulbs of the daffodil, Narcissus pseudonarcissus.
 It is believed that neurons producing the neurotransmitter acetylcholine degenerate in the brains of patients with Alzheimer's disease.
 This loss of acetylcholine has been correlated with decreased cognitive function (thinking, remembering and reasoning).
 Reminyl works to increase the concentration of acetylcholine by blocking the action of acetylcholinesterase, an enzyme that catalyzes the hydrolysis (break down) of acetylcholine.

-An estimated four million Americans have Alzheimer's disease -- a progressive loss of cognitive function so severe that it interferes with an individual's ability to function.
-The number is expected to grow to 14 million by the middle of the next century.
+An estimated four million Americans have Alzheimer's disease — a progressive loss of cognitive function so severe that it interferes with an individual's ability to function.
 The disorder is the third-most expensive illness in the United States, behind only heart disease and cancer.

 Reminyl was developed by the Janssen Research Foundation under a co-development and licensing agreement with the UK-based Shire Pharmaceuticals.
 The drug will be marketed by Janssen Pharmaceutica and Ortho-McNeil Pharmaceutical in the United States.